Arkansas Computer and Electronic Waste Recycling Grants Program

 ADEQ provides information about each of the grants awarded through the Arkansas Computer and Electronic Waste Recycling Grants Program.
 Recycling Grants Data provided includes the grant recipient, the project category, the grant amount, and the amount of the grant remaining.

-Applications for potential grant projects are submitted to ADEQ through the regional solid waste management districts.
+Applications for potential grant projects are submitted to DEQ through the regional solid waste management districts.
 Each district board prioritizes projects, determining which receive funding and the amount of funding, based on the district’s allocation.
-ADEQ reviews the applications, approving those that meet the requirements of the program.
+DEQ reviews the applications, approving those that meet the requirements of the program.
 Funds for the approved projects are disbursed to the RSWMD and distributed to grantees based on RSWMD guidelines.

 Grantees must begin grant projects before pre-applications for the next grant round are submitted and spend all funds within three years of disbursement to the RSWMD.
 Grantees must complete an annual Recycling Activity Survey providing tonnage of materials collected and any revenue received from the sale of these materials.
 They must also complete an annual Progress Report detailing progress in the project and expenditures of grant funds.
 Reporting forms are distributed through and returned to the RSWMD.